 - Experience in the basic skills (belaying, harness fitting, tying on).

 - 5 indoor climbing sessions.
 (There is no personal climbing requirement, you can just belay, but it is useful to have experience of climbing.)

 - Belayed on a minimum of 5 indoor climbing sessions.

 After the course you will be given an assessment result of either Pass or Defer (not yet mastered basic skills).

-You can download the draft handbook from the Mountain Training website.
+The Indoor Climbing Assistant handbook has full details about the scheme including the syllabus and supporting guidance notes.
+You can download the handbook from the Mountain Training website.

 If you would like to arrange a course for your school / group then please get in touch with me.
 Any courses organised will be listed below in the course finder: